Don't Underestimate The Impact Of Finance

 Finance does not require a qualification or piece of paper.

 You just need to know your stuff – like how to read and write financial statements, and measure how your money is being used.

 It’s a combination of diligence, creativity, and making good predictions.

 These skills can be learned from books or online courses, which are either cheap or free.

 That means that studying finance doesn’t need to be your major, but rather something that can be tacked on to any other field.

-The project I’m currently working on is a rubber factory in PNG.
+The project I’m currently working on is a rubber factory in Papua New Guinea.

 If we can make the numbers work, it will lift over 1,500 families out of extreme poverty.